Quarantine loopholes bring fresh efforts to fight outbreaks

 Quarantine loopholes bring fresh efforts to fight outbreaksNew

-BRISBANE, Australia (AP) — An Australian state is toughening its punishment for anyone caught violating coronavirus quarantines, including jailing rulebreakers for up to six months.
-The warning that follows rising virus cases worldwide and violations of restrictions that are now being further tightened.
-Disney officials announced Hong Kong’s Disneyland closed again following the city’s decision to ban public gatherings of more than four people.
-In Thailand, officials were scrambling to trace possible contacts of two people who were infected and were not abiding by quarantine rules.
-Health experts have warned that outbreaks brought under control with shutdowns and other forms of social distancing were likely to flare again as precautions were relaxed.
+BRISBANE, Australia (AP) — An Australian state is toughening its punishments for anyone caught violating coronavirus quarantines, including jailing rule breakers for up to six months.
+The warning follows rising virus cases worldwide and violations of restrictions that are now being further tightened.
+Disney officials announced Hong Kong’s Disneyland is closing again following the city’s decision to ban public gatherings of more than four people.
+Authorities in Thailand have revised rules governing visitors from abroad after a breakdown in screening led to two infected foreigners posing a risk to public health.
+Health experts are warning that outbreaks brought under control with shutdowns and other forms of social distancing are likely to flare again as precautions are relaxed.